vishipayyallore/speaker-series-2022/csharp-corner/S1_Implement_IaaS_08aug2022/README.md

 > 1. https://docs.microsoft.com/en-us/azure/cloud-shell/overview

 ## Creating Ubuntu VM and installing Nginx using PowerShell.
-Accessing the default page.
 (6 Minutes)

 > 1. Discussion and Demo

 ## Creating Windows VM and installing IIS using PowerShell.
-Accessing the default page.
 (6 Minutes)

 > 1. Discussion and Demo

 ## Creating Ubuntu VM and installing LAMP Server using Azure CLI.
-Accessing the default page.
 (6 Minutes)

 > 1. Discussion and Demo

 ## Creating Windows VM and installing IIS using Azure CLI.
-Accessing the default page.
 (6 Minutes)

 > 1. Discussion and Demo